 Alongside the case workload we also get an insight into how the firm itself works with discussions of budgets, the cuts to legal aid and how this will affect the team.

-Although this is not available to buy on DVD and is no longer available on BBC iPlayer, if you see this on repeat then definitely record or watch it.
+Although this is no longer available on BBC iPlayer, it is available to purchase online.
 It is hugely insightful to those wanting to go into practice as it gives you a good picture of what life as a lawyer is really like.

 Law and Order UK

 Currently in its seventh series, Law and Order UK dramatises the British police and criminal justice system.
-Originally adapted from the American TV drama of Law and Order, the program dramatically, but with factual accuracy, tells the story of both sides of the criminal justice system – the police who investigate the crime and the lawyers who prosecute the suspected criminal.
+Originally adapted from the American TV drama of Law and Order, the program dramatically, but with factual accuracy, tells the story of both sides of the criminal justice system.
+On one side, the police who investigate the crime and the lawyers who prosecute the suspected criminal.

 The box set of season one to four is available with the other seasons available to buy on their own.